Soft Tissue Therapy HNC/ Year 1 HND Sports Therapy

 How the course is assessed

-You will be assessed on an ongoing basis in both practical and theoretical settings and will include assessment methods such as;
+You will be assessed on an ongoing basis in both practical and theoretical settings and you will complete the following types of assessment:

 - class-based assessment